- Where to Play 2021+

 The value of collaboration in innovation is beyond question, and yet often regarded as implicit rather than something that must be continuously nurtured.
 It is no easy feat to create an environment that systematically fosters curiosity and sharing.
-It requires mechanisms for transparency, channels for connection, as well as the intellectual humility to be challenged by new ideas.
+It requires mechanisms for transparency, channels for connection, as well as intellectual humility to be challenged by new ideas.

 Get it right—embed a spirit of collaboration across and beyond your organization—and enhance your ability to innovate through the integration of different viewpoints and brain trusts, joint ownership and buy-in, and efficient resource management.